 At one point, GMRS radios were lumped together with FRS radios, but since 2017 this has changed.
 Nowadays, they are deemed separate.
 A GMRS radio requires a license, unlike its counterpart.
 It can access 30 channels overall, though only 22 of them can be reached with these models.
 They also stand out because the system uses power over two watts.
 Also governed by Part 95 of FCC rules, a household needs only one license.

 Usually referred to as standard Ham radios, these are regulated by part 97 of FCC regulations.
-Accessible to those of all ages, these radios require a license to legally operate.
+Accessible to those of all ages, these radios require a license to legally operate them.
 Depending on the level of that license, you can access different frequencies.
-It is by far the most powerful type of two-way radio, though it is also bulky and more tedious to use.
+It is by far the most powerful type of two-way radio, though it is also bulky and more administratively tedious.

 These radios usually consist of a large central structure that links to an external antenna.
 Though you can find some mobile options, they are still far less convenient than other options.
 However, the function is more advanced.
 You can access UHF, VHF, and HF frequencies, giving you the chance to fiddle with morse, pictures, and video communications.